kamarov-therussiantank/TankTrouble---Tank-Randomizer-1.3-/README.md

 `Changelog:`

-(5.1.2024.2) - Extension launched, bringing our most loved paints back in game, matte paints.
+2024.1.5 - Extension launched, bringing our most loved paints back in game, matte paints.

-(12.1.2024.3) - Some old tank parts have been found, what could I do with them?
+2024.1.12 - Some old tank parts have been found, what could I do with them?
 Hehe, why not, old tanks are back!
-With a little rework, in order to keep them funcional.

-(12.1.2024.3) - For even better mayhem in mazes, Classic Mazes spice it up, 100% True.
+With a little rework, in order to keep them functional.
+And for even better mayhem in mazes, Classic Mazes spice it up.

-(21.1.2024.4) - Classic Tabs
+2024.1.21 - Found in the lost folder in the underground laboratory.
+Dusty, seems like they haven't been used in years.
+No more waiting, time to shine once again, Classic Tabs are back.